Table of Contents:

 Businesses can protect their domains from falling into the wrong hands by proactively renewing them.
 However, there’s another part to domain protection: monitoring the web for external threats.

 Even when taking this precaution, it may be impossible to preemptively purchase all domains that could be related to your business.
+The rise in cybersquatting, with a 10% increase to 5,516 new cases in 2022, underscores the risks of weak domain management.
 That’s why a monitoring system is necessary.
 A domain monitoring tool can tell you when someone registers a spoofed domain.

 Domain privacy protection is a subset of domain protection.
 When you register a domain address, you are required to provide contact information for you or your organization like legal name, address, phone number, and email address.
 Registrant information is entered into a public Whois database, and savvy internet users can look it up.